yusufessam22/dsml-portfolio/index.md

 ### 🧠 Methods & Models

-- **Machine Learning Models:**
-  - Three forecasting models were developed and evaluated:
+- Three forecasting algorithms were used to develop the models:
   - **Support Vector Machine (SVM):** Used a radial basis function (RBF) kernel.
 Minimal tuning was required, and it was generally robust in high-dimensional settings.
   - **Artificial Neural Network (ANN):** A feedforward neural network consisting of two hidden layers with 6 neurons each, ReLU activation, and the Adam optimiser.
 Trained over 100 epochs with early stopping based on validation loss.
   - **Long Short-Term Memory (LSTM):** Used two hidden layers with 50 neurons each, tanh activation, and sigmoid recurrent activation.
 Dropout regularisation was applied to reduce overfitting.

-- **Train-validation-test split:**
+- **Train-validate-test split:**
   - 80% of each river’s streamflow data was used for training and 20% for testing
   - The training set was further split into a training and validation set, with the validation portion set to 20% of the training data
   - The 20% validation size was selected through trial and error, as it more consistently produced the best results during training and fine-tuning

 - **Evaluation metrics:**
-  - **MAE (Mean Absolute Error):** Measures average magnitude of forecast error, giving equal weight to all errors
+  - MAE (Mean Absolute Error): Measures average magnitude of forecast error, giving equal weight to all errors
-  - **RMSE (Root Mean Square Error):** Penalises larger errors more heavily than MAE, making it useful for highlighting poor performance during extreme flows
+  - RMSE (Root Mean Square Error): Penalises larger errors more heavily than MAE, making it useful for highlighting poor performance during extreme flows
-  - **R² (Coefficient of Determination):** Indicates the proportion of variance in the streamflow data that is explained by the model
+  - R² (Coefficient of Determination): Indicates the proportion of variance in the streamflow data that is explained by the model
-  - **RM (Ranking Mean):** Average ranking of each model across all metrics to identify the best-performing one
+  - RM (Ranking Mean): Average ranking of each model across all metrics to identify the best-performing one

 - **Hyperparameter tuning:**
   - A trial-and-error approach was used to find suitable hyperparameter settings that would perform reasonably across all rivers